a-golda/MSU_interpol/README.md

+Content:

+FCNN_unified.ipynb - main file with training script checks_unified.ipynb - all the validation and analysis for this projects

+Abstact:

 Artificial Intelligence in the task of prediction of differential cross sections and structural functions of pion-proton production in the resonance region.

 Golda Andrey Vasilyevich